frank038/Rubrica/README.md

 - width of the program
 - height of the program
 - use (1) or not use (0) the headbar.

+Right mouse button
+Copy to clipboard the content of the selected field.
+This feature can be disabled by changing the line 59 of the main program this way:
+USE_CLIPBOARD=0

 Known bug:
 - do not close the program from the window manager or the headbar, use the button in the program